-While analyzing the data, we might come across the repeated data which needs to be replaced or highlighted.
+While analyzing the data, we might come across repeated data that needs to be replaced or highlighted.
 If we start doing this process manually, it can be done on a small range or data but what if we have thousands of rows to be examined.
 Obviously, it is going to be almost impossible.
-That is the reason why we need to find and replace the duplicate entries.
+That is the reason why we need to find and replace duplicate entries.

 We can easily remove the duplicate entries using the available tools in GOOGLE SHEETS.

 But, there is always a doubt we simply remove the duplicates.

 What if we just want to highlight the duplicates in a specified column and check them manually.

 There is no direct utility for such an operation.